totvslabs/web-challenge/README.md

 Our Angular coding challenge is an web-app to create a simple product catalog.
 Where a user can login using *their* google account, see a list of existing products, add a new product with a picture, edit a product and remove a product.

 ```
-Important: Please make sure you use TypeScript, Routes, form validation and RxJs for state management.
+Important: Please make sure you use TypeScript, Routes, form validation and some state management (simply RxJS, Akita or NgRX).
 Check your solution into github with a readme.md file detailing instructions
-on how to get the app up and running..
+on how to get the app up and running.
 ```

 # Main Features of the app